yakhilgithub/Project---SecureGitEntry/README.md

 # Project---SecureGitEntry
 # Day27 of 30 days 30 projects challenge

-Welcome to SecureGitEntry – your simple and secure GitHub login page.
+Welcome to SecureGitEntry – A simple and secure GitHub login page.

 ## What is SecureGitEntry?